 Polygraphs are also regularly used by law enforcement when interrogating suspects.
 In some places, they're used to monitor the activities of sex offenders on probation, and some judges have recently permitted plea bargains that hinge on the results of defendants' polygraph tests.

-Here's what makes this all so baffling: the question of whether polygraphs are a good way to figure out whether someone is lying was settled long ago.
+Here's what makes this all so baffling: The question of whether polygraphs are a good way to figure out whether someone is lying was settled long ago.
 They aren't.

 "There's no unique physiological sign of deception.
 And there's no evidence whatsoever that the things the polygraph measures — heart rate, blood pressure, sweating, and breathing — are linked to whether you're telling the truth or not," says Leonard Saxe, a psychologist at Brandeis University who's conducted research into polygraphs.
-In an exhaustive report, the National Research Council concluded that "Almost a century of research in scientific psychology and physiology provides little basis for the expectation that a polygraph test could have extremely high accuracy."
+In an exhaustive report, the National Research Council concluded, "Almost a century of research in scientific psychology and physiology provides little basis for the expectation that a polygraph test could have extremely high accuracy."

 And yet polygraphs are still routinely used by government agencies and law enforcement.
-This raises an obvious question: why are they relying on pseudoscience to screen employees and solve cases?
+This raises an obvious question: Why are they relying on pseudoscience to screen employees and solve cases?

 How a polygraph test is conducted

 Various versions of polygraph machines were developed by several different American researchers and police investigators over the first few decades of the 20th century.
 It began as a device that detected a person's blood pressure, and was later equipped with the ability to measure galvanic skin response on a person's hand (which is a proxy for sweat) as well as breathing rate and pulse.
-"Basically, they took 19th century technology and put it in a box," says Geoffrey Bunn, author of the book The Truth Machine: A Social History of the Lie Detector.
+"Basically, they took 19th-century technology and put it in a box," says Geoffrey Bunn, author of The Truth Machine: A Social History of the Lie Detector.